Jürgen Klopp selected as FIFA best coach | DW | 23.09.2019

 Liverpool trainer Jürgen Klopp has received an award as coach of the year at the FIFA Best ceremony in Italy.
-Klopp led Liverpool to the Champions League title in June.
+Lionel Messi and Megan Rapinoe picked up the best player prizes for the men's and women's categories.

 Germany's Jürgen Klopp has been dubbed coach of the year at the FIFA Best awards in a ceremony held at the Teatro alla Scala in Milan, Italy.